madeline j. maldonado gutierrez (she/ella)

 mars viewed from tucson, az. credit: me and a friend

-you'll find a few highlights from my undergraduate work (mostly major related projects). click here to view my full CV [updated may 2025]!
+you'll find a few highlights here and vlog section from my undergraduate work. click here to view my full CV!

 research presentations